Boolean Satisfiability via Imitation Learning: Related Works

 \paragraph{Imitation learning for control.} Imitation learning (IL) learns policies directly from expert demonstrations, that is, sequences of states with associated actions~\citep{osa2018algorithmic,zare2024survey}.
 A simple example is behavior cloning (BC), which utilizes supervised learning to map observed situations to expert choices~\citep{pomerleau1991efficient}.
 Building on the principles of imitation learning, the Decision Transformer~\citep{chen2021decision} is similar to behavior cloning, framing reinforcement learning as sequence modeling, where an autoregressive Transformer is trained to predict the next action given a sequence rollout of returns, states, and actions.
 This view connects control to next-token prediction and attains competitive performance without explicit value function learning.
 The application of imitation learning extends beyond traditional domains.
 For instance, beyond robotics and games, IL has guided decision-making in exact optimization solvers.
 In mixed-integer linear programming, policies learned to imitate strong branching can be used within branch-and-bound and achieve strong results~\citep{gasse2019exact}.
-Related work also learns branching policies that integrate into branch-and-bound~\citep{zarpellon2021parameterizing}.
+Related work also learns branching policies within branch-and-bound (B\&B) for mixed-integer programming (MIP)~\citep{zarpellon2021parameterizing,he2014learning,khalil2016learning}.
+While these methods are close in spirit, the underlying search dynamics differ: MIP B\&B explores a monotone tree with strong-branching oracles and immediate, node-local feedback, whereas SAT CDCL performs non-monotone search with restarts, clause learning, and delayed, non-local feedback.
+From the imitation-learning perspective, prior MIP approaches typically learn local ranking models on MIP features, whereas we train a transformer-based autoregressive policy that imitates entire CDCL KeyTraces.
+Thus, our setting complements IL for MIP branching, differing both in the target solver dynamics and in the learning formulation.

 Motivated by the limitations of neural guidance for SAT detailed above, and drawing inspiration from imitation learning, we propose \modelname{}.
 The branching policy for CDCL clones a near conflict-free KeyTrace distilled from solver runs.
 To achieve this, we cast branching as prefix-conditioned sequence prediction and train an autoregressive next-decision model on compact sequences of surviving decisions.
 This provides dense, decision-level supervision at low per-query cost.
 These design choices help reduce propagation and improve wall-clock time under small query budgets.